epn-vespa/tutorials/misc/vespa-portal/vespa-portal.md

 * If you need to retrieve an ascii version of data provided as VOTable (e.g., Titan profiles service), first check if the service includes rows providing the data in ascii format.
 Otherwise, send as Table to TOPCAT and save it in ascii from there (this can be scripted for pipeline processing).

-The two menus on the bottom right provide support functions when available:
+The two menus at bottom right provide support functions when available:

-* **Footprints**: Send the footprints of selected rows in various format to Aladin and TOPCAT if open.
+* **Footprints**: Send the footprints of selected rows to Aladin and TOPCAT if open, as contours or MOCs.
 * **Download thumbnails**: Will zip thumbnails of the selected rows.

-**In the SELECT row** at the bottom the "Download VOtable" icon will download all results - copying the associated link will store the complete TAP request for future use.
+**In the SELECT row** at the bottom the "*Download VOtable*" icon will download all results - copying the associated link will store the complete TAP request for future use.

 # To go further